RuPaul’s Drag Race Season 10 Winner Aquaria on Victory, Vigilance, and the Vixen

 What’s your first proclamation as the reigning queen?

-Don’t forget to Like, Follow and Subscribe!
+Don’t forget to Like, Follow, and Subscribe!
 No, this is maybe the corniest but follow your fucking dreams.
 Don’t let anyone tell you otherwise.
 Don’t let your upbringing, your surroundings, whatever situation you are living in, don’t let those stop you from being the greatest you that you can be.